Matija-Miletic/Matija-Miletic/README.md

 ## About Me

 - 💻 Fullstack Web Developer
-- 🔭 I’m currently working on a personal website/portfolio
+- 🔭 Refining my personal website/portfolio
-- 🌱 I’m currently learning shadcn
+- 🌱 Currently learning tailwind & shadcn
-- 👯 I’m looking to collaborate on anything related to ML/AI
+- 👯 Looking to collaborate on ML/AI related projects
-- 💬 Ask me about random science facts
+- 💬 Ask me about my book list
-- 📫 How to reach me: Right here on Github! or Linkedin - https://www.linkedin.com/in/matija-m-632163116/
+- 📫 Reach me right here on Github! or Linkedin - https://www.linkedin.com/in/matija-m-632163116/
-- ⚡ Fun fact: Carcinisation is described as "the many attempts of Nature to evolve a crab"
+- ⚡ Fun fact: Crabs have evolved on earth at least 5 seperate times.
+This phenomenon is called Carcinisation, or "the many attempts of Nature to evolve a crab".

 I'm on the lookout for an exciting team where I can keep learning, make meaningful contributions, and tackle fresh challenges.
 I'm particularly curious about opportunities in web development, blending my love for tech with my scientific background.
 Let's connect and explore the possibilities together!